Opens a pop-up window.

 The target of the window navigation differs depending on whether the Silverlight-based application has been granted HTML access (either through the EnableHtmlAccess property or the IsEnabled property).
-Empty strings and Nothing are allowable values for the target parameter.
+Empty strings and null are allowable values for the target parameter.

 If EnableHtmlAccess is set to false, "_blank" is used as the target of the new window.